 Toby works as an Outpatient Counselor with Foundry Treatment Center.
 Toby previously worked as a Residential Manager and Clinical Residential Counselor for Foundry Steamboat Springs.
 He moved to Steamboat Springs in December of 2016.
 Toby earned his CAC II in 2018.
 He was born in Telluride, CO and lived in Sheridan, WY for the remaining time of his childhood.
 Toby spent much of his life in Wyoming working for his father's HVAC company.
 He became a Journeyman HVAC Installer at an early age before finding his path in recovery.
 Following Toby's awakening in recovery, he found that his true passion was to help others with the disease of addiction.
 Toby has experience working as an Addiction Tech at an Adolescent Residential Treatment Center in Estes Park, CO.
 Toby's wide range of work experience allows him to consider an uncommon perspective others may not see.
 He was able to find enjoyment in life once he found recovery.
 In the summer you will likely find Toby out on the golf course, as it is a key component of his own personal recovery.
 Toby believes that recovery truly starts once you are able to have fun again, which is something Foundry Steamboat Springs has plenty of.

 Annie earned her bachelor’s degree in Sociology from The Colorado College and her master’s degree in Counseling Psychology and Counselor Education from University of Colorado Denver.
-She is a Nationally Certified Counselor and is working on her LPC.
-Annie began her career in counseling as a high school counselor on the Front Range.
-After moving to Steamboat Springs she began working with youth and their families by coordinating the Diversion program for Routt County.
-She believes in the power of the family system.
-Her work is driven by the understanding that the degree of appropriate support our participants receive from family and friends is foundational to their success.
-Annie has lived in Steamboat for the last four years and she considers herself lucky for having three generations of her own family living in town.
-In her free time you will find her with her family, at the Crossfit gym or on the slopes.
+She is a Licensed Addictions Counselor (LAC) and is finalizing her LPC.
+Annie grew up in Southern California and began her career in counseling as a high school counselor in Colorado Springs.
+She believes in the power of the family system and her work is driven by the understanding that the degree of appropriate support our participants receive from family and friends is foundational to their success.
+Annie has lived in Steamboat since 2014 and she considers herself lucky for having three generations of her own family living in town.
+In her free time you will find her with her family, at the gym, on the lake (summer) or the slopes (winter).

 Tom Welle, CAS